GhostDeini/bogota_bici_maps/README.md

 I think that a bike-borrowing system would be appropriate for a city like Bogota in order to answer this question.
 This solution also deals with other concerns among citizens which include vandalism, parking or storage, and maintenance.

-But then again another question arises and this is which would be the ideal locations to put bike-sharing points within the city?
+But then again another question arises and this is **which would be the ideal locations to put bike-sharing points within the city?**

-DATA
+## 2. Data

 Bogota is divided in 112 Units of Zonal Planning (UPZ in Spanish), each one pertaining to one of the 20 total existing boroughs.
 For this case I used only 3 of the 20 boroughs with their corresponding UPZs, where most of the cultural life and commercial activity of the city takes place.
-These are Chapinero, Teusaquillo and Barrios Unidos.
+These are **Chapinero**, **Teusaquillo** and **Barrios Unidos**.

 I used beautiful soup to scrape this Wikipedia page https://es.wikipedia.org/wiki/Unidades_de_Planeamiento_Zonal and get a dataframe that included each UPZ’s location and the borough to which it belonged.